Daniel Mann

 Daniel Chugerman (August 8, 1912 – November 21, 1991), known professionally as Daniel Mann, was an American stage, film and television director.

 Originally trained as an actor by Sanford Meisner, between 1952 and 1987 he directed over 31 feature films and made-for-television.
-Considered a true "actor's director", he helmed seven Oscar-nominated and two Tony Award-winning performances, collaborating with actors like Burt Lancaster, Shirley Booth, Susan Hayward, Marlon Brando, Elizabeth Taylor, Dean Martin and Anthony Quinn.
+Considered a true "actor's director", he directed seven Oscar-nominated and two Tony Award-winning performances, collaborating with actors like Burt Lancaster, Shirley Booth, Susan Hayward, Marlon Brando, Elizabeth Taylor, Dean Martin and Anthony Quinn.

 He was nominated for several accolades, including two Palme d'Or, three Directors Guild of America Awards and a Golden Bear.

 Biography

 Mann was born in Brooklyn, New York, the son of Helen and Samuel Chugerman, a lawyer.
 He was a stage actor since childhood and attended Erasmus Hall High School, New York's Professional Children's School and the Neighborhood Playhouse.
 He entered films in 1952 as a director and is known for his excellent ear for dialogue.
 Most of Mann's films were adaptations from the stage (Come Back Little Sheba, The Rose Tattoo, The Teahouse of the August Moon, Hot Spell) and literature (Butterfield 8, The Last Angry Man).

 Mann died of heart failure in Los Angeles, California, in November 1991.
 He is buried in the Jewish Cemetery Hillside Memorial Park.
-He had three children with his wife, actress Mary Kathleen Williams: Michael Mann, Erica Mann Ramis and Alex Mann.
-His daughter is the widow of director Harold Ramis.
+He had three children with his first wife, actress Mary Kathleen Williams: Michael Mann, Erica Mann Ramis and Alex Mann.

+Erica Mann Ramis is the widow of director Harold Ramis.